dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 ## What are Coroutines?

 Coroutines are essentially lightweight processes which can run in the same thread and 'yield' to one another when they have to wait, for example when doing a network or database call.
-Thread creation is expensive since each thread requires memory for it's stack and reserving it costs time and space.
+Thread creation is expensive since each thread requires memory for its stack and reserving it costs time and space.
 Coroutines don't have this issue, as they can reuse the same thread.
 Coroutines are very different from Java threads, threads are scheduled preemptively.
 The jvm's scheduler, a central entity, knows which threads need to run and schedules their execution to assure that every thread gets an appropriate time slice,